 What Are the Symptoms of Cat Scratch Disease?

 Symptoms in Cats

-When it comes to our cats, most that are infected remain asymptomatic.
-That means they don’t present any symptoms and it’s impossible to know from observation that they have CSD.
-However, they can remain infected for months and transmit the bacteria to humans or other pets at any time.
+When it comes to cats, most that are infected remain asymptomatic.
+That means they may not present any symptoms and it’s impossible to know from observation that they have CSD.
+However, they can remain infected for months and may transmit the bacteria to humans or other pets at any time.

 In rare cases where cats do present symptoms, they can include fever, vomiting, lethargy, red eyes, swollen lymph nodes, and/or decreased appetite.

 It’s far more common for us humans to notice symptoms in ourselves.

 When it comes to humans, symptoms can take a while to become apparent but can include many of the same ones mentioned above for our kitties.
 These may include swollen lymph nodes (near the infected area), headache, fever, fatigue, and decreased appetite.

 Rarely, CSD can lead to serious conditions in humans including encephalopathy (brain disease), osteomyelitis (bacterial infection of the bones), neuroretinitis (optic nerve and retina inflammation), or Parinaud oculoglandular syndrome (an eye infection similar to conjunctivitis).